-I realized that I was more interested in getting my work done, rather than the feelings and responses of other people.
-The acknowledgement that I was a bad person and that people knew about it was suffocating.
+I realized I was more interested in getting my work done, rather than the feelings and responses of other people (understanding emotions is a must read).
+The acknowledgment that I was a bad person and people knew about it was suffocating.
 I understood that I would be left alone if I did not change.

 I consciously tried to become a better person by caring for other people and by showing that I cared.

 Imagine.
 You go to the office, work at your desk with your stooped back, walk to the coffee machine, walk back to your desk without even saying hi to anyone in the pantry.
 Repeat.
 You attend formal meetings without any candid conversations or see-you-later-at-lunch with any colleague.
 Repeat.
 You lunch alone hidden in one corner of the cafeteria because you don’t want your eyes to catch anyone else’s.
 Repeat.
 You drive back home or in a cab, reach home, spend time with your family or stay alone.

 Wouldn’t you get bored?
 I got bored writing this routine.
 Wouldn’t you need help?
 Wouldn’t you feel like sharing a pizza or drinking masala chai with someone?
 Wouldn’t you want to crack a horrible joke?

 I have not come across even one person who wants to live such a life.
 Maybe, it is just me.
 But where are these people who don’t need any company?